awesomephant/gdc2018-website/README.md

 1. [Install Jekyll](https://jekyllrb.com/docs/installation/) on your machine
 2. [Install git](https://git-scm.com/)
 3. Clone this repo by running `git clone https://github.com/awesomephant/gdc2018-website.git`
-4. Navigate to the folder in your command line and run `jekyll serve` to build the site and start a local development server
+4. Navigate to the folder in your command line and run `jekyll serve` to build the site and start a local development server.
+If you get an error message, try `bundle install` followed by `bundle exec jekyll serve`
 5. Go to [127.0.01](http://120.0.0.1) in your browser
 6. After you've made changes, `git commit` and `git push` to add them to the repo